wp-plugins/app-store-assistant/readme.txt

 		* Music Videos
 * Arrange the order of App elements via drag and drop
 * You can now display individual item elements via new shortcode
+* Display an item's icon and short description in RSS/ATOM feed
 * Multi-country support
 * I18n aka Localization is supported via POT file
 * Earn Money with Affiliate Programs